-Homeworks: 20% Midterm Exam: 15% (October 19 th , 7:30 pm - October 20 th , 11:59 pm) Laboratory: 35% Final Project: 30% (December 14 th , 7:00 - 10:00 pm).
-Final Project: 30% (December 14 th , 7:00 - 10:00 pm).
+Homeworks: 20% Midterm Exam : 15% (October 16 th , 5:30 pm - October 17 th , 11:59 pm) Laboratory: 35% Final Project: 30% (December 12 th , 7:00 - 10:00 pm).
+Final Project: 30% (December 12 th , 7:00 - 10:00 pm).

-Homeworks (4): Homework assignments are meant to strengthen your conceptual understanding of the topics.
-Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the examinations.

-Homeworks will be posted according to the schedule (green rectangles).
+- Homeworks (4): Homework assignments are meant to strengthen your conceptual understanding of the topics.
+Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the examinations. - Homeworks will be posted according to the schedule (green rectangles).
 Depending on the assignment, students have 1 or 2 weeks to turn in the completed assignments in class.
-Late submissions are NOT accepted.

-- Midterm Exam: Open-book, online exam.
-Students are not allowed to take the exams neither before nor after the exam date.
-Make-up exams are given only under extreme circumstances (e.g.: medical emergency, jury duty).
-You will have 24 hours to complete the exam. - Laboratory (8): This important component of the class will reinforce your understanding of the topics.
+Late submissions are NOT accepted. - Midterm Exam: Open-book, online exam.
+Students are not allowed to take the exams either before or after the exam date.
+Make-up exams are given only under extreme circumstances (e.g.: medical emergency, jury duty). - You will have 24 hours to complete the exam. - Laboratory (8): This important component of the class will reinforce your understanding of the topics.
 There will be eight (8) lab experiments throughout the semester.
-Depending on the assignments, students have 1 or 2 weeks to complete them and have them checked off by the instructor.
-There is a late policy on laboratory assignments - Final Project: Students will work in groups in a Final Project.
+Students have 1 week to complete them and have them checked off by the instructor.
+There is a late policy on laboratory assignments - Final Project: Students will work in groups on a Final Project.
 Each group will prepare an oral presentation and submit a final report.
 Presentations will take place on Dec.
-14th.
+12th.